As a quicker alternative, you may fill out a small form available on our Free Estimate page.

 Step 6: Sit Back and Relax

 A little well-planned research up front will undoubtedly save you a lot of time and trouble later on.
 Once you feel confident that you have the best contractor, the best products, the best value – simply relax and let your contractor do his job.
 Do, however, monitor the progress of your project to be certain your contractor lives up to its superior reputation.

-Once you have made the decision to have “A Better Roofing” do your project, simply contact our office.
-From there we will set up an appointment for your representative to come back out and meet with you again.
+Once you have decided to have “A Better Roofing” do your project, contact our office.
+From there, we will set up an appointment for your representative to come back out and meet with you again.
 The representative will bring out sample boards of the various products and any pertinent paperwork.

 Approximately two days before the crew is to start the project, the roofing materials will be delivered.
 You will be informed of this day ahead of time as well as if it’s an “a.m. delivery” (8 a.m. to noon) or “p.m. delivery” (noon to 5 p.m.)

 As the day of the project gets closer and closer, the frequency of the communication increases.

 The crew of our installer/technicians show up at your project.
 They assess the best way to do the project from start to finish.
 Some examples of what may be included in their initial assessment: which section to start first; how to best protect the home, plants, and shrubbery; confirm the power source, and address any unique concerns pertaining to the project.

 Most, if not all, of these assessment examples, are included in the paperwork that is sent out to the job with the crew.
 This paperwork is reviewed with the crew at our office by our Office / Operations Manager.
 Everything is clearly and concisely explained even prior to them leaving the office with this paperwork.